-- They are minority carrier devices, usually with a forward blocking capability only.
-However, some could have also a reverse blocking capability. - > The GTO, as its name indicates, can be turned off via the gate. - The GTO is a self turn-off Thyristor, but has a higher on-state voltage (Von) than that of an equivalent SCR (for example, 3.4V for 1.2kV and 500A device). - The symbol of a GTO, shown below, has two directional arrows at the Gate terminal to indicate that both directions of gate current are allowed.
+- > They are minority carrier devices, usually with a forward blocking capability only.
+However, some could have also a reverse blocking capability. - The GTO, as its name indicates, can be turned off via the gate. - The GTO is a self turn-off Thyristor, but has a higher on-state voltage (V{on}) than that of an equivalent SCR (for example, 3.4V for 1.2kV and 500A device). - > The symbol of a GTO, shown below, has two directional arrows at the Gate terminal to indicate that both directions of gate current are allowed.
 The other terminals are the Anode (A) and Cathode (K).

-A GTO has a highly interdigitated Gate-Cathode structure for faster switching; to simplify drawing a large gate current to turn-off all the cells in the device, simultaneously.
+A GTO has a bighty interdigitated Gate-Cataode structure for faster the device, simultaneously.

-> Layers' Structure
+Layers' Structure

 The layers' structure of the GTO is shown in the Figure next.
-It is modified from the Thyristor's structure by having $n^+$ -well at the Anode terminal, and also having Anode Shorts.
+It is modified from the Thyristor's structure by having well at the Anode terminal, and also having whode thoris.
 These modifications help the turn-off process, without a much reduction of the carriers' life time.